nicolas718/social-coach-backend/PRODUCT_SPEC.md

 #### Overview
 - Social Zone represents the user's current social momentum tier.
 - Social Confidence is a percentage designed to track with Social Zone and provide gradual day‑to‑day movement without volatility.
-- All dates use the simulated date passed from the app.
-No server-side "now" is used for user activity logic.
+- All dates use the real server time.
+Server uses current date/time for all user activity logic.

 #### Implementation Status: ✅ FULLY WORKING
 - Grace period logic has been successfully implemented and tested for all social zone levels